Chris Antonopoulos (soccer)

 Chris C. Antonopoulos (December 17, 1968 – January 27, 2025) was an American soccer goalkeeper and coach.
-He played for Florida International University, the Fort Lauderdale Strikers, and the U.S. Men's National Beach Soccer Team.
-He later coached Florida Beach Soccer FC, leading them to multiple national championships.
+He played collegiate soccer for Florida International University, spent one season with the Fort Lauderdale Strikers in the American Professional Soccer League, played for the Florida Stars of the United States Interregional Soccer League, and later represented the United States national beach soccer team.
+He coached at high-school and national levels and served as head coach of Florida Beach Soccer FC.

-Early life
+Early life and youth career

 Chris Antonopoulos was born on December 17, 1968, in Alexandria, Louisiana, and raised in Miami, Florida.